eric-void/arcade-js-setconfig/README.md

 This script detect devices by their "Phys" address on /proc/bus/input/devices (a unique property that don't change between boots), then save them (in correct order) in _es_settings.cfg_ file.

+20250108 UPDATE: after a month without any problems, one night unexpectedly the PHYS addresses of my joysticks changed :( I updated the script to let you specify a list of Phys addresses for each player.

 ## Usage

 To use it you must first detect your controllers PHYS addresses, and place them in _arcade-js-setconfig.settings_ file.